Maplewing-Personal-Projects/WretchCCBackupTool/README.md

-WretchCCBackupSoftware
+WretchCCBackupTool
 ======================

-This software is used to backup the blog which is on the wretch.cc because some of users can not login and this website will be close soon.
+This tool is used to backup the blog which is on the wretch.cc because some of users can not login and this website will be close soon.